lzrski/blog-content/2015-04-28-npm-install-coffee-from-git.md

 # How to Install NPM Packages Written in CoffeeScript from a Git Repo

-> TODO: Why

-  * Example repo

-> TODO: How
+> NOTE: Eventually it lead me to create https://github.com/lzrski/npm-git-install

 IDEA: Use npm `install` script with value same as `prepublish`, but this would have to be changed before publishing to registry.

-It is said to be an antipattern
+It is said to be an anti-pattern

 See https://docs.npmjs.com/misc/scripts#common-uses